MojosBeans100/CI-MS5-loveplants/README.md

 # Deployment
 ### Local Deployment
-To run this project locally, you will need to clone the repository.
+To run this project locally, the repository will need to be cloned.

 #### Cloning Workspace
 1. Log in to [Github](https://github.com/)
 2. Select the repository MojosBeans100/CI-MS5-loveplants
 3. Click the Code button and copy the HTTPS url, for example: https://github.com/MojosBeans100/CI-MS5-loveplants.git
-4. In your IDE, open a terminal and run the git clone command, for example
+4. In an IDE, open a terminal and run the git clone command, for example

 <code>git clone https://github.com/MojosBeans100/CI-MS5-loveplants.git</code>

-The repository will now be cloned to your workspace.
+The repository will now be cloned to the workspace.

-5. Create an env.py file (do not commit this file to source control) in the root folder in your project, and add in the following code with the relevant key, value pairs, and ensure you enter the correct key values
+5. Create an env.py file (do not commit this file to source control) in the root folder in the project, and add in the following code with the relevant key, value pairs, and ensure you enter the correct key values

-<code>import os

-os.environ.setdefault('SKYWATCH_KEY', TO BE ADDED BY USER)

-os.environ.setdefault('MAPBOX_KEY', TO BE ADDED BY USER')</code>

 6. Install the relevant packages as per the requirements.txt file
 7. In the settings.py ensure the connection is set to either the Heroku postgres database or the local sqllite database